SisyphusAeolides/ArachOS/README.md

-# RustD Fedora
+# ArachOS

-RustD Fedora is a Fedora Everything-source live image with Anaconda installer support, built around RustD as PID 1 and RustD-Resolved as the native resolver.
+ArachOS is a Fedora Everything-source live image with Anaconda installer support, built around RustD as PID 1 and RustD-Resolved as the native resolver.
 The image is intended to be installed on a disposable test machine or a snapshot-backed virtual machine until the installed-system certification gates are green.